bryanbharper/philectrosophy/src/Server/public/blog.posts/intro-to-fp.md

 Because this blog post is written in markdown, going forward I will either denote types explicitly, or use the VS Code style of putting the type in a comment off to the side.

 ### Use Types to Understand Function Signatures
 Something that often causes confusion is how function signatures are denoted.
 It's easy enough to understand in the case of a one parameter function.
-For example, the `increment` function above has a type of `int -> int` which you can read as "this type takes and `int` and gives you back an `int`".
+For example, the `increment` function above has a type of `int -> int` which you can read as "this takes an `int` and gives you back an `int`".

 Where people are often thrown off is when you have multi-parameter functions:
 ```fsharp